History of the Farm

 Hunter’s Honey Farm is a family owned and operated farm.
 We are a fourth generation of beekeepers who have been producing honey and honey related products in Indiana for over 100 years.

-In addition to working with the bees, Tracy is an elder and Sunday school teacher at the Eastview Christian Church in Martinsville.
+In addition to working with the bees and Christmas trees, , Tracy is an elder and Sunday school teacher at the Eastview Christian Church in Martinsville.
 Christina is a middle school family and consumer science teacher at the Indian Creek Middle School in Trafalgar.
 Mackenzie is headed to Purdue University to study biochemistry before pursuing her doctorate in wildlife veterinary science.
 And Ross is currently in Guinea, Africa serving in the Peace Corps.
 He is teaching local farmers and beekeepers how to improve their practices.